Go to

 Trick riding covered a multitude of different moves.
 It included all types of stands and vaults, which were performed at top speed.
 In addition, a rider might crawl underneath the horse's belly, trying to avoid the pounding hooves.

-[ woman standing on two horses jumping car] The most dramatic races were probably the Roman races and the relay races.
+The most dramatic races were probably the Roman races and the relay races.
 In the former, a rider would be standing with her left foot on one galloping horse and her right foot on another.
 In relay races, riders would race three times around a track, changing horses after each circuit.
 Some changed horses without ever touching the ground.
 These riders performed the "flying change" and leapt from the back of one running horse to the back of another.

 Gradually, the number of women's events declined.
 Buffalo Bill died in 1917, and his death and World War I led to a decline in rodeos in general.
 In 1929, popular rider Bonnie McCarrol was thrown off a bucking bronc and trampled to death at the Pendleton Roundup.
 This was the best-publicized of several accidents that befell women, and afterward, the Pendleton Roundup committee dropped bronc riding as a women's sport.
 Relay racing began to decline for a different reason--costs; it was expensive to maintain three strings of horses for one events.